 He is a Senior Fellow of the American Leadership Forum – Houston/Gulf Coast, a member of the Adaptive Leadership Network and the International Mindfulness Teacher Association.

-JD is an outdoor person who often meditates outside, hikes and snow skis.
+JD is an outdoor person who often meditates outside, hikes, snow skis and practices Qigong.
 He has traveled extensively, writes poetry, is a visual artist and is a trained representational sculptor.
 He and his wife, Kay, live in Houston Texas, with their two rescue dogs, Bode and Parker.